karansspk462000/Generation-and-Segmentation-of-Skin-Lesion-Disease-Images-ISIC-dataset-for-Medical-Imaging/README.md

 - PyTorch: [PyTorch](https://pytorch.org/)
 - OpenCV: [OpenCV](https://opencv.org/)

 Feel free to contribute to this project by forking and submitting pull requests.
 If you encounter any issues or have suggestions for improvement, please open an issue on the repository.
-Happy coding!